How to use Image Correction Filters

 }

-Private results As BarcodeResults = BarcodeReader.Read("sharpen.webp", myOptionsExample)
+Dim results As BarcodeResults = BarcodeReader.Read("sharpen.webp", myOptionsExample)

-' Export file to disk
+' Export the filtered image(s) to disk.

 results.ExportFilterImagesToDisk("gaussianBlur.png")